Top Ten Tips Disclaimer

 "1000-hour rule" - this is a requirement under the federal pension and benefits protection law known as ERISA - it requires that if an employee works at least 1000 hours in a 12-month period, and if the company has some kind of pension or retirement benefit plan, the company must give that employee the chance to participate in the plan - that rule does not apply to other types of benefits, though (see ERISA section).

-Employee leasing Top of Page
+Professional Employer Organizations Top of Page

 "Payrolling" Top of Page

-With payrolling, a client company sometimes attempts to escape the obligations of an employer by assigning its employees to an outside entity known as a payrolling company for payroll purposes only – the payrolling company, though, does not act as an employer in any other way.
+With payrolling, a client company sometimes attempts to escape the unemployment tax obligations of an employer by assigning its employees to an outside entity known as a payrolling company for payroll purposes only - the payrolling company, though, does not act as an employer in any other way.

 Texas considers such workers to be employed by the clients, not by the payrolling entity.